Ameena Saiyid, OBE

 In pursuit of these aims, from January 21-25 2009 Ameena attended events in every time slot on all five days of the Jaipur Literature Festival.
 By the last day of the Festival she approached the head of British Council India, to seek sponsorship and supportive partnership for a similar "Karachi Literature Festival."
 The British Council's response was immediately positive, asking her to submit a written proposal.
 She also spoke with some of the organizers of the JLF, such as Teamwork headed by Sanjoy Roy, and others.
 Shortly thereafter (February 8, 2009) her report on the Jaipur Literature Festival was published in Dawn (see 5-page pdf attached to this webpage), and she submitted a written proposal for the Karachi Literature Festival to the British Council.
 A few months later Asif Aslam also joined her.
 In February 2010, the first Karachi Literature Festival was launched, organized by the British Council Pakistan, and Oxford University Press Pakistan, and founded by Ameena Saiyid and Asif Aslam Farrukhi.
 Inspired by the Karachi Literature Festival, the Children's Literature Festival was launched in 2011, co-founded and co-directed by Baela Raza Jamil and Ameena Saiyid.

-Building on the success of the KLF, CLF and ILF, Baela Raza Jamil and Ameena Saiyid launched another Festival in February 2014, the Teachers’ Literature Festival, which attracted around 2000 teachers from across Pakistan to Karachi where they attended lectures and participated in workshops and discussions on the most effective methods of teaching and learning.
+Building on the success of the KLF, CLF and ILF, Baela Raza Jamil and Ameena Saiyid launched the Teachers’ Literature Festival in February 2014, which attracted around 2000 teachers from across Pakistan to Karachi where they attended lectures and participated in workshops and discussions on the most effective methods of teaching and learning.

 Asif Farrukhi is an author, critic and translator, who lives in Karachi.
 He was educated at Dow Medical College, Karachi, and Harvard University, USA.